cenfraGit/graph3d/README.md

 # graph3d
 A simple 3D plotting package made with OpenGL.
-It uses wxPython to display the OpenGL context.
+It uses wxPython to display OpenGL graphics.
+Its main purpose is interactability as opposed to other plotting packages focused more on generating graphs that are used in academic papers or other types of documents.

 # Installation
 Run the following line in the terminal to create the .tar.gz file: